CleverRaven/Cataclysm-DDA/lore.md

 There are several key extradimensional factions planned or implemented in Cataclysm.

-- **The Blob**, known to XEDRA scientists as XE037, is the entity responsible for the Cataclysm itself, and for zombification.
+- **The Blob**, known to XEDRA scientists as XE037, is the entity responsible for the actual Cataclysm itself, and for zombification and mutation.
 It was discovered before the Cataclysm and was the key focus of XEDRA research leading up to the zombie outbreak.
 Note that "the blob" is not an in-universe term for this entity, but it's easier to type than XE-037 and so is likely to stick in the design notes.
 - **Triffids** are a species of intelligent plants that crossed into our world during the initial portal storms of the Cataclysm.
 They perceive humans as meat, and little else, but are probably the most human-like of all the extradimensional beings.
 - **Mycus** is a dispersed intelligence whose primary interest is growing and encompassing all things.
 It is strongly opposed to the Blob, but shares a lot of similarities with it.
 - **The Netherum** is a disorganized collection of demonic creatures.
 They do not appear to have a central underlying motivation, but are generally hostile or at least not particularly friendly.